goetzk/tendenci-community/community-engagement.rst

 tendenci community
 ==================

-Every now and then the topic of community comes up in discussions around Tendenci and there is a general agreement it would be good to see more external contribution (a sentiment I doubt anyone will disagree with).
+Every now and then the topic of community comes up in discussions around Tendenci and there is a general agreement it would be good to see more external contribution (a sentiment @goetzk doubt anyone will disagree with).

-Despite that, in the last two years I haven't seen any change in how Tendenci's parent company ('T's parent' from here on) tries to encourage or facilitate greater contribution.
+Despite that, in the last two years @goetzk haven't seen any change in how Tendenci's parent company ('T's parent' from here on) tries to encourage or facilitate greater contribution.

-I have put together the following document to try and expose areas I believe can (and should) be addressed in the hope that they will lead to greater input from the developer community and make Tendenci a more attractive project to participate in.
+I have put together the following document to try and expose areas @goetzk believe can (and should) be addressed and try to offer suggested fixes to the problems discussed in the hope that they will lead to greater input from the developer community and make Tendenci a more attractive project to participate in.

-I also want to state up front that I appreciate I am asking more of the small number of already busy people behind the project and that none of the stuff below is thoughtlessly easy to implement.
-However I do believe they are important and that many of them should be relatively easy to cater to.
+I also want to state up front that @goetzk appreciate @goetzk am asking more of the small number of already busy people behind the project however @goetzk do believe they are important and that many of them should be relatively easy to cater to.

 Participation needs to be easy
 ==============================

-Having a public bug tracker and accepting merge requests is important and I can say from personal experience that it is an excellent thing to be able to make submissions.
+Having a public bug tracker and accepting merge requests is important and @goetzk can say from personal experience that it is an excellent thing to be able to make submissions.
 Thanks!

 I would like to suggest some other ways in which participation can be made easier.